Koltzow/game-lost/README.md

 ### Build

-When you are ready make a build run
+When you are ready to make a build run

 ```
 npm run build